 - participants will more often be exposed to Dutch core values, such as equality and freedom of speech

 Municipalities will play an important role.
 They will pay rent, healthcare insurance and utility bills for migrants with residence permits living on benefits.
 They will do so for the first 6 months after the migrant receives their permit.

 - educational institutions

 - civic integration organisations

-The change in law is expected to come into force on 1 January 2022.
+The change in law is set to come into force on 1 January 2022.